NSMBW-Community/NSMBW-Updated/readme.md

 Just a collection of unofficial bugfixes for *New Super Mario Bros.
 Wii.* There isn't much here yet, but hopefully it'll gradually grow over time.

 This project doesn't include anything from *Newer Super Mario Bros.
-Wii.* For that, go check out [NSMBWer](https://github.com/Danster64/NSMBWer).
+Wii*, other than a small number of bugfixes it added.
+If you want to use Newer's extra features in NSMBW, go check out [NSMBWer](https://github.com/Danster64/NSMBWer).

 ## License